Using Environment Variables

 Environment variables are dynamic values that can affect the way running processes behave on a computer.
-In the context of containerized applications, they provide a way to:
+In the context of containerized applications, they provide a way to:- Configure application settings

 Navigate to Instance Management